Es Semara Province

-Es Semara (السمارة) is a province in the region of Laâyoune-Sakia El Hamra, in the disputed territory of Western Sahara.
+Es Semara (السمارة; Provincia de Esmara) is a province in the region of Laâyoune-Sakia El Hamra, in the disputed territory of Western Sahara.
 The northern and western half of the province is occupied by Morocco, while the southern and eastern part is controlled by the Sahrawi Republic.
 Its population in 2004 was 60,426.
 Its major town is Es Semara.

 Subdivisions

 The province is divided administratively into the following: